calh/authenticator/README.md

 integer offsets from UTC.
 (Ex:  Central Daylight Savings is -5)

-3. Let's say you have secret key AXIMZYJXITSIOIJVNXOE76PEJQ On most sites, when setting up choose 'show key' when presented with the QR code.
+3. Let's say you have secret key AXIMZYJXITSIOIJVNXOE76PEJQ When setting up two-factor auth on most sites, find a 'show key' option when presented with a QR code.

 4. add it to the end of configuration.txt, following the example in the format label:secret
-(You may add only **one** key)
+(You may add only **one** key)  The label is any custom string up to 50 characters to describe this account.

-5. Generate the config by running `./configuration.py`
+5. Generate the config by running `./configuration.py`  This creates a new appinfo.json file, and src/configuration.h file

-6. Build the .pbw file with `pebble build`
+6. Build the authenticator.pbw file with `pebble build`

+7. Install the authenticator.pbw file using your phone
+* Using the Pebble SDK
+ * Connect your phone to the same local wifi network that your workstation is on
+ * On the phone's Pebbble app, go to Configuration -> Developer Options and check **Enable Developer Connection**
+ * On the main screen, your IP address is shown below the **Connected** button.
+Use that in the command below
+ * Run this command: `pebble install --phone 192.168.x.x`
+* Copying the file manually
+ * Attach the build/authenticator.pbw file to an email, send it to your phone, and download the attachment.
+   The Pebble app should pick up the .pbw extension and install it to the watch.
-7. Install the .pbw file to your phone with `pebble install --phone 192.168.x.x` (Or just copy the build/authenticator.pbw file to your phone and install)
+ * Or copy the build/authenticator.pbw file to your phone and open it with a file viewer

 8. The Pebble phone app should show a watch app named with the label provided in configuration.txt